-With direction from the Planning Commission and City Council, the project team will begin analyzing the draft alternatives and begin work on the Draft SEIS.
-Public engagement phases planned for Fall 2020 will seek community input to guide selection of a preferred alternative and solicit comments on the Draft SEIS.
-Staff will return to City Council in late Fall 2020 to report out the input received from the aforementioned community input, and to discuss the Draft SEIS and selection of a preferred alternative.
+With direction from the Planning Commission and City Council, the project team has begun analyzing the draft alternatives and started work on the Draft SEIS.
+Public engagement phases planned for late Fall 2020 will seek community input to guide selection of a preferred alternative and solicit comments on the Draft SEIS.
+Staff will return to Transportation and Planning Commissions, and City Council in early 2021 to report out the input received from the aforementioned community input, and to discuss the Draft SEIS and selection of a preferred alternative.
 Final adoption of the Station Area Plan is anticipated in Spring 2021.